 Finally, to identify the optimal solutions, note that at the critical points the objective function is a sum of the generalized eigenvalues corresponding to the columns of $\matW$ multiplied by a diagonal element of $\matN$.
 Thus, the optimal solutions that minimize $\flda$ on $\Stiefellda$ are $\matW\in\Stiefellda$ such that the columns correspond to the $p$ leading FDA weight vectors.
 Otherwise, we can increase the value of the objective function by replacing a weight vector with another that corresponds to a smaller generalized eigenvalue.
 Moreover, if we assume that $\rho_{1}>\rho_{2}>...>\rho_{p+1}\geq0$, then for the aforementioned $\matW$, the columns belong each to a one dimensional generalized eigenspace, i.e., unique solution up the the signs of the columns.
 In the case where some $\rho_{i}=\rho_{j}$ for $1\leq i,j\leq p$, permutations of the columns of $\matW$ associated with $\rho_{i}$ keep the solution optimal making it non-unique. \end{proof}

-\subsection{Proof of Theorem~\ref{thm:stabilityLDA}}
+\subsection{Proof of Theorem \ref{thm:stabilityLDA}}

-\begin{proof} To prove the asymptotic stability of $\matW\in\Stiefellda$ such that the columns are the $p$ leading FDA weight vectors we use \cite[Proposition 4.4.2]{AMS09}.
-Recall from Theorem \ref{thm:criticalpointofLDA} that $\matW$ that solve Thus, in such case points $\matW$ that solve Problem~(\ref{eq:lda_riemannian}) are unique up the the signs of the columns of $\matW$, making these point isolated global (and consequently local) minimizers of $\justflda$ on $\Stiefellda$.
+\begin{proof} To prove the asymptotic stability of a $\matW\in\Stiefellda$ such that the columns are the $p$ leading FDA weight vectors we use \cite[Proposition 4.4.2]{AMS09}.
+Recall from Theorem \ref{thm:criticalpointsofLDA} that $\matW$ that solve Problem~(\ref{eq:lda_riemannian}) are unique up the the signs of the columns of $\matW$, making these points isolated global (and consequently local) minimizers of $\justflda$ on $\Stiefellda$.
 According to \cite[Proposition 4.4.2]{AMS09}, such points $\matW$ are asymptotically stable.

 Suppose $\matW$ is a critical point of $\flda$ on $\Stiefellda$ which is not a local minimum.
 Then, there exists compact neighborhoods with either no other critical points, if there are no multiplicities of the generalized eigenspaces, or where all other critical point achieve the same value for the cost function, if there are multiplicities of the generalized eigenspaces.
 Thus, according to \cite[Proposition 4.4.1]{AMS09}, such $\matW$ are unstable. \end{proof}